jykn/blogdown/content/talk/PCM analysis webinar1/index.md

 ---
 abstract: The purpose of the webinar is to provide guidance on the use of two commonly used generic patient-reported outcome measures (PROMs) in patient-centred measurement health surveys (The VR-12 and the EQ-5D-5L).
-Dr. Kwon will present results of his comparative analysis of both PROMs using BC OPCM survey data, linked with administrative health data (join in [zoom](https://phsa.zoom.us/j/7226814555) passcode 667719).
+Dr. Kwon will present results of his comparative analysis of both PROMs using BC OPCM survey data, linked with administrative health data.

 authors:
 - admin